Dennis Gilbert (ice hockey): Buffalo Sabres and Ottawa Senators

-On March 7, 2025, Gilbert was traded to the Ottawa Senators along with Dylan Cozens and a second-round pick in the 2026 NHL entry draft in exchange for Josh Norris and Jacob Bernard-Docker.
-He concluded the season with the Senators, registering 1 assist through just 4 appearances.
+On March 7, 2025, Gilbert was traded to the Ottawa Senators along with forward Dylan Cozens and a second-round pick in the 2026 NHL entry draft in exchange for forward Josh Norris and defenseman Jacob Bernard-Docker.
+He made his debut the following night on March 8 in a 4–3 victory over the New York Rangers.
+He recorded his first point with Ottawa in a 4–3 overtime loss to the Chicago Blackhawks, assisting on Nick Cousins' first period goal.
+He concluded the season with the Senators, registering one assist through just four appearances.